yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-bcr/index.md

 ## All right, let's talk performance gains!

-The main focus of this work is in improving performance, but some graphical corrections also make its way thanks to the rewrite.
+The main focus of this work is to improve performance, but some graphical improvements also resulted from this rewrite.

 {{< single-title-imgs
     "Vertex explosions are no longer a problem in OCTOPATH TRAVELER"